Ma-Pe-Ma/Betting-Competition/ReadMe.md

 * 2.5× if two positions were guessed right
 * 4× if every position was guessed right

+These values can be modified in the [configuration](#configuration-file) file.

-### Final result bet
+### Tournament result bet
-Also at the start of the game the player may bet on a final result.
+Also at the start of the game the player may bet on a team's tournament result.

 The player can choose a team and bet that the team